amarshimi/Yii2-Forms-Builder/README.md

 ### Install from an Archive File

-Extract the archive file downloaded to your application a directory named modules that is directly under the Web root.
+Extract the archive file downloaded to your application a directory named modules that is directly under the module directory .

 ### Install via Composer